kyleblee/kyleblee.github.io/_posts/2018-01-26-practicebuddy_rails_app_with_jquery_front_end.markdown

 end
 ```

-This JSON response with the new note is then put into a presentational format and prepended to the notes list for that specific lick.
-This way, the user can immediately see their new note without a page reload.
+The JSON response is then put into a presentational format and prepended to the notes list for that specific lick.
+This way, the user can immediately see their new note, without a page reload.

 <a href="https://imgur.com/8UJL3Vt"><img src="https://i.imgur.com/8UJL3Vt.png" title="source: imgur.com" /></a>